 I offer a warm and supportive counselling service with a view to helping people understand their emotions in order that they may progress to a place whereby their emotions don't overwhelm them; a place where they can then be free to explore, and live, the life they want and aspire to.

 I work with clients so that, together, we can find ways which suit them to disentangle and understand the issues that bring them to counselling in order to move forward in their feelings, and therefore, their life.

 I offer counselling sessions whereby a client feels supported, accepted and valued, without fear of being judged or dismissed.
 I greatly appreciate the individuality of each client and work with them and their life story/feelings/issues with this outlook.

-If you would like to see if counselling is right for you please ring or e-mail me with any questions you may have, if suitable we can then set up an initial meeting whereby we can explore your issues in more detail and see what counselling can offer you; if you decide you would like to continue we can then set up a second meeting and I will arrange to see you for weekly/fortnightly sessions.
+If you would like to see if counselling is right for you please ring or e-mail me with any questions you may have, we can then set up an initial meeting whereby we can explore your issues in more detail and see what counselling can offer you; if you decide you would like to continue we can then set up a second meeting and I will arrange to see you for weekly/fortnightly sessions.
 Counselling can be short or long-term, with short-term therapy usually lasting for six sessions.
-Please note I aim to respond to enquiries within 48 hours (though usually will do so within 24) with the exception of enquiries made at the end of the week whereby I may respond on the following Monday.
+Please note I aim to respond to enquiries within 48 hours (though usually will do so within 24).

 Training, qualifications & experience

 CPCAB Level 2 Certificate in Counselling Skills